Dental Fillings in Manhattan, NYC

 Signs You May Need a Filling

-- Sensitivity to hot, cold, or sweet foods
+- Sensitivity to temperature changes or sweets

-- Rough edges from chipped enamel
+- Rough or uneven edges from minor damage

-- A lost or broken restoration
+- A worn or missing existing restoration

 Our Filling Process